-a.
-Ceremonial Opening
+- a.
+Ceremonial Opening - i.

-i.
 The ceremonial presentation of first Poppies to the Governor General and Lieutenant Governors will take place at ceremonial functions as arranged by Commands at the most appropriate time.
 It is to the advantage of the Legion to have ceremonial openings as it is an opportunity to receive positive publicity.

-Every effort is made to arrange these ceremonies as close to the official opening date as possible, but flexibility must be maintained.
+Poppy Campaign begins the last Friday in October and concludes on 11 November.
+ANNEX "H" TO DEC MINUTES 16-17 APRIL 2016 Every effort is made to arrange these ceremonies as close to the official opening date as possible, but flexibility must be maintained.
 These ceremonial presentations are not to be considered as a start of the annual Poppy Campaign;